The Russell Group - Best Universities in the UK

 The Russell Group of Best Universities in Britain

-Which are the Best Universities in Great Britain?
+Which are the Top Universities in the UK?

-If you are thinking of applying to university in the UK then you may be wondering which are the best universities and which ones will give you the best job prospects once you leave university.
-Well the top 20 universities in the UK have very kindly joined forces in a 'club' which they call the Russell Group of universities.
+So, back to the original article on the Russell Group.
+If you are thinking of applying to university in the UK then you may be wondering which are the best universities and which ones will give you the best job prospects once you have graduated.
+Well the top 24 universities in the UK - (originally there were 19 universities in the Russell Group but this was expanded to 24 in March 2012 as universities realized it was in their interest to be classed in the 'best' group rather than with the other lot) - very conveniently joined forces in a 'club' which they call the Russell Group of universities.

 After these came the old universities in major towns and cities followed by the newer universities.
 If you couldn't get in to one of these universities you applied to one of the many polytechnics around the country.